-Although this is more a SCCM issue, Shavlik Patch is directly affected.
-This document will outline how to resolve Shavlik Patch functionality issues caused when the SCCM user's Security Scope isn't set to: All instances of the objects that are related to the assigned security roles.
+Although this is more a SCCM issue, Ivanti Patch for SCCM is directly affected.
+This document will outline how to resolve Ivanti Patch for SCCM functionality issues caused when the SCCM user's Security Scope isn't set to: All instances of the objects that are related to the assigned security roles.

 The requirements for Shavlik Patch are located here: How To: Verify your SCCM user is a member of the WSUS Administrators Group